Insights/Technical

 Production Concerns

-• Latency: reranking adds 200–400ms; budget this in your SLA
+• Latency: reranking adds 200–400ms per query; budget this in your SLA and consider async pre-ranking for frequently-accessed documents

-• Embedding model drift: if you update your embedding model, you must re-embed your entire corpus
+• Embedding model drift: if you update your embedding model, you must re-embed your entire corpus — plan for this from the start

-Tags:RAGLangChainVector DatabasesLLMProduction AI
+Tags:RAGLangChainVector DatabasesLLMProduction AIHybrid RetrievalRAGASPineconeWeaviateEmbedding Models

 Work With Us